stri-con/dc-single/index.md

 Again, you will need to load `kableExtra` and either load the `knitr` package or run the command like this: `knitr::kable()`.

 First, let’s look at the default `kable` table output.
-We will use the head of the `mtcars` dataset.
+We will use the head of the `mtcars` data set.

 <br/>